NASA-AMMOS/slim/docs/guides/software-lifecycle/security/security-scanning/README.md

 - Q: **If security concerns are detected in my code, what should I do?**

   A: Follow these steps:

-    - _Identify and Confirm:_
-    - _Mitigate:_ .
-    - _Validate Scans:_ .
-    - _Commit:_ .
+    1. _Identify and Confirm:_ The first step is to confirm if the vulnerability is actually valid.
+Static analysis is not perfect and can sometimes generate false positives.
+Try to refrain from assessing severity and instead focus on determining the accuracy of the finding.
+    2. _Assess Severity:_ After you have confirmed that the vulnerability is valid, now it's time to assess severity.
+This generally means answering two questions: "How difficult is this vulnerability to exploit?" and "What are the consequences if this vulnerability is exploited?"
+This is often a fairly nuanced discussion, but the overall goal is a thoughtful assessment of potential risks.
+    3. _Mitigate:_ The next step is to decide what action is required.
+In an ideal world all security vulnerabilities would be addressed, but this is often not a reasonable expectation.
+Sometimes the risk posed by a vulnerability is low and the effort the rectify is high, so the risk is acceptable.
+Mitigations can take many forms and can range from accepting the risk (e.g. doing nothing) to fully rewriting modules to address the vulnerability.
+    4. _Validate Scans:_ After a mitigation is in place, we need to confirm that the vulnerability has been closed.
+This can be done by rerunning the static analysis scan or implementing new unit test cases.
+Validation is completed
+    5. _Commit:_ At this point you're ready to commit your code changes.
+Merge as you normally would.
+You may want to call out the security specific nature in your commit message to make users aware of the criticality.
-    - _Educate and Prevent:_ To avoid such instances in the future, educate your team on the importance of code security and potential risks.
+    6. _Educate and Prevent:_ To avoid such instances in the future, educate your team on the importance of code security and potential risks.
 Consider adopting practices or tools that identify risks early in development cycles.
+You may also consider if it would be helpful to modify your project's coding standard to improve code quality.

 - Q: **Where can I find more configurations and options for `SCRUB`?**

   A: Refer to the official documentation for [SCRUB](https://nasa.github.io/scrub).

 ---

 ## Credits

 **Authorship**:
 - Lyle Barner [@lylebarner](https://github.com/lylebarner)